dylang/shortid/README.md

 Choose a unique value that will seed the random number generator so users won't be able to figure out the pattern of the unique ids.
 Call it just once in your application before using `shortId` and always use the same value in your application.

-Most developers won't need to use this.
-If you are worried about users decrypting the id then use it as a secret value to better encrypt the id.
+Most developers won't need to use this, it's mainly for testing ShortId.

+If you are worried about users somehow decrypting the id then use it as a secret value for increased encryption.

 __Example__